9. Communicate with your Pico over RPC#

 >>> device.rpcs.board.Board.OnboardTemp()

-In Python Results you should see output like this:
+In Python Results (top-left pane) you should see output like this:

-Put your finger on the RP2040 chip in the middle of your Raspberry Pi Pico for a few seconds and then run the temperature command again and you should see the temperature increase.
+Put your finger on the microprocessor in the middle of your Pico (the black square with a raspberry logo etched on it) for a few seconds and then run the temperature command again and you should see the temperature increase.

 Exercise

 Can you figure out the code to read the temperature 10 times with a 1-second interval between readings, and then output the average temperature?
-See Temperature averaging solution for one option.
+See Temperature averaging solution for one solution.

 Search and filter logs#